 Discover the Amsterdam food favorites you must eat during your visit.

 We love Stamppot (mash pot).
 This Dutch comfort food reminds us of creamy mashed potatoes but with an infusion of vegetables like kale and swiss chard.
 Non-vegetarians can opt to add sausage on the side.

-If you have a sweet tooth or two, you’ll want to head straight to the Albert Cuyp Market where you’ll find friendly vendors selling Stroopwaflels (syrup-filled waffles) and Poffertjes (sweet mini griddle cakes).
+If you have a sweet tooth or two, you’ll want to head straight to the Albert Cuyp Market where you’ll find friendly vendors selling Stroopwafels (syrup-filled waffles) and Poffertjes (sweet mini griddle cakes).
 These treats may be the tastiest Dutch foods of all.

 Amsterdam Food Scene

 The Amsterdam food scene has come a long way since our original visits two decades ago.